-Our data come from a leading mobile e-commerce retailer which sells consumer goods in 90 countries.
+Our data come from a mobile e-commerce retailer which sells consumer goods in 90 countries.
 The retailer was founded in 2012 and sells more than a million items in a variety of categories, including men's and women's apparel and footwear, beauty products, kids' and maternity products, electronics, home and living, sports, etc. via its mobile app.
 Most of the products are private label.

 We focus on the nine countries with the most website activity (Saudi Arabia, United Arab Emirates, Indonesia, Kuwait, Jordan, Egypt, Oman, Qatar, and the Kingdom of Bahrain) and on women's sandals, the most frequently shopped category.
-Given this focus, our data contain a random sample of 5,275 consumers.
-We observe all clickstream activities on the retailer's mobile app for these consumers between September 2017 and February 2018 (six months).
+We observe all clickstream activities on the retailer's mobile app for a random sample of consumers between September 2017 and February 2018 (six months).
 The clickstream activities include, among other things, visits of different page types, such as home page or category page, clicks on product detail pages, shopping cart additions, and time stamps for all activities.
 Further, the data encompass other consumer characteristics, such as consumers' IP addresses and app language.
 And lastly, the retailer also made product descriptions and regular prices available to us.
-We describe the data cleaning process in Web Appendix A resulting in a sample of 3,621 consumers.
+We describe the data cleaning process in Web Appendix A, which resulted in a sample of 3,621 consumers who will be the focus of our study.

-Given the clickstream nature of our data, one limitation is that we do not observe products the consumer saw but did not click on.
+Given the clickstream nature of our data, one limitation is that we do not observe the products the consumer viewed but did not click on.
 In other words, we do not observe the products a consumer discovered on a product list page but did not search.
 We share this limitation with prior work using clickstream data (De los Santos, Hortaçsu, and Wildenbeest 2012; Bronnenberg, Kim, and Mela 2016; Chen and Yao 2017).
-Our approach to address this limitation consists of reconstructing the data on products the consumer saw but did not click on.
+To address this limitation, we reconstruct the data on the products the consumer viewed but did not click on.

-Three features of the retailer's app aid us in this process.
+Three features of the retailer's app aid us in the reconstruction process.
 First, the retailer does not customize which products are shown to a consumer and in which order, i.e., all individuals see the same products in the same order conditional on the same search route.
 Second, the set of available products does not change frequently.
-Products in the apparel category generally only change every season (i.e., every 3 - 4 months, rather than daily or weekly).
+Products in the women's sandal category generally only change every season (i.e., every 3 - 4 months, rather than daily or weekly).
 And third, the retailer does not target prices or price promotions to individual consumers, i.e., all consumers see the same price for a specific pair of sandals.
 Furthermore, previous research has shown that the order in which products are shown to consumers has a large effect on consumer search behavior (Ursu 2018).
-In other words, products ranked first and more likely to be searched more frequently.
+In other words, products ranked first are more likely to be searched more frequently.
 We combine this insight from prior work and the three previously discussed app features to reconstruct the set and order of displayed products on product list pages using weekly search frequencies.5